 Through the corporate brand and its associated mission, Kering acts as a custodian of the individual luxury and sports brands in its portfolio.
 The group’s slogan “Empowering Imagination” is an encapsulation of a broader vision: “We encourage the creativity and agility of our brands by empowering them to go beyond their limits, to lead and innovate, to realize their artistic and financial potential – in the most sustainable manner”.

-Akin to rival fashion houses LVMH and Hermes, Kering allows each individual brand in its portfolio to maintain and develop their own unique brand philosophy.
+Akin to rival fashion houses LVMH and Hermès, Kering allows each individual brand in its portfolio to maintain and develop their own unique brand philosophy.
 For example, the Gucci brand philosophy is articulated as “the perfect balance between its Florentine and Italian heritage and its reputation as a fashion leader”.
-On the other hand, its golf equipment brand Cobra sports an entirely different positioning: “to bring our game enjoyment message to life through our products, athletes, campaigns and experiential events.”
+On the other hand, its luxury jewelry brand Boucheron sports an entirely different positioning: “to help women reveal their style, their personality, and their uniqueness”.
 From the time of acquisition to driving growth, Kering’s philosophy and strategy for the brands in its portfolio is to find avenues for accelerating growth.

 The group’s strategy is built around three key principles – supporting acquired brands to expand into new markets, strengthening their presence in established markets so that the growth curve is accelerated, and developing their distribution networks and channels (including the increasingly important e-commerce modes).
 These three principles are clearly articulated in its brand strategy.

 Kering’s group brand architecture can be defined as having two distinctive levels: